Borax has a wide variety of applications. It is known as a laundry washing powder. But you might ask, does borax kill fleas ?

 - Borax is also applied to eye drops or artificial tear products in limited quantities to support pH balance and moisture retention.

-Does Borax kill fleas?
+Does Borax kill flea eggs?

 Borax is sold as a natural laundry booster and can also be used as another home treatment for flea infestations.
 Borax contains boric acid, which kills fleas by dehydrating them.